Tortilla soup is a dish I really, really love.

 So it never feels like an overwhelming amount of work that needs to be done right before dinnertime, when I’m already growing hungry.

-My version of slow cooker tortilla soup is richly flavored but also healthy (about 350 calories per serving) and vegetarian (or vegan if you skip the Monterey Jack cheese).
+My version of slow cooker tortilla soup is richly flavored but also healthy and vegetarian (or vegan if you skip the Monterey Jack cheese).

 I love to cook this up on a cold, wintry Sunday for a comforting evening meal – and the leftovers are perfect for reheating for lunches throughout the week!

-Here is the complete, printable recipe for Slow Cooker Tortilla Soup:
+Here’s the recipe for Slow Cooker Tortilla Soup:

 - Serving size: 6